-Two Parts Standing of candidat
+Two Parts.
+Standing of

-- 2. The following may present themselves as candidates for honours in Part IA: - (a) a student who has not obtained honours in another Honours Examination, provided that he or she has kept one term and that three complete terms have not passed after her or his first term of residence;1 - (b) a student who has obtained honours in another Honours Examination, in the year after so obtaining honours, provided that nine complete terms have not passed after her or his first term - 3.
-A student who has obtained honours in Part IA of the Medical Sciences Tripos may be a candidate for honours in Part IB in the year after so obtaining honours, provided that twelve complete terms have not passed after her or his first term of residence. - 4.
+- 1. The Medical Sciences Tripos shall consist of two Parts: Part IA and Part IB. - 2.
+The following may present themselves as candidates for honours in Part IA: - (a) a student who has not obtained honours in another Honours Examination, provided that they have kept one term and that three complete terms have not passed after their first term of residence; - (b) a student who has obtained honours in another Honours Examination, in the year after so obtaining honours, provided that nine complete terms have not passed after their first term of residence. - 3.
+A student who has obtained honours in Part IA of the Medical Sciences Tripos may be a candidate for honours in Part IB in the year after so obtaining honours, provided that twelve complete terms have not passed after their first term of residence. - 4.
 Notwithstanding the provisions of Regulations 2 and 3, a student who is above the standing for honours may be a candidate not for honours in Part IA and Part IB for the purpose of becoming qualified to be a candidate subsequently for the Final M.B.
 Examination. - 5.
 No student shall be a candidate for more than one Part, or for any Part and another Honours Examination, in the same term. - 6.
 No student who has been a candidate for any Part shall again be a candidate for the same Part.

-7. The Faculty Board of Biology shall have power to issue from time to time supplementary regulations defining or limiting all or any of the subjects of the examinations for Part IA and Part IB.
+7. The Faculty Board of Biology shall have power to issue from time to time supplementary supplementary regulations defining or limiting all or any of the subjects of the examinations for Part IA and Part IB.
 Due care shall be taken that sufficient notice is given of any alteration of such supplementary regulations.

-- 8. There shall be two bodies of Examiners, one for each Part of the Tripos.
-For each of the two bodies there shall be a Chair of Examiners and an Assistant Chair, appointed on the nomination of the Faculty Board of Biology. - 9.
-In each Part of the Tripos there shall be appointed for each subject a Senior Examiner and such number of Examiners and Assessors as are required to conduct the examination.
-The Examiners shall be nominated by the Faculty Board of Biology.
+8. There shall be two bodies of Examiners, one for each Part of the Tripos.
+For each of the two Examiners and bodies there shall be a Chair of Examiners and an Assistant Chair, appointed on the nomination of the Faculty Board of Biology.

-Duties of Examiners 10.
+- 9. In each Part of the Tripos there shall be appointed for each subject a Senior Examiner and such number of Examiners and Assessors as are required to conduct the examination.
+The Examiners shall be nominated by the Faculty Board of Biology. - 10.
 The Examiners in each subject shall be jointly responsible for all the questions set in that subject.
-The work of each candidate in any subject shall be tested by at least two Examiners in the subject, and the Examiners in each subject shall be jointly responsible for the marks in that subject.
+Duties of The work of each candidate in any subject shall be tested by at least two Examiners in the subject, and the Examiners in each subject shall be jointly responsible for the marks in that subject.
 At least two Examiners or one Examiner and one Assessor shall set and conduct every oral and practical examination.
 The Examiners shall have regard to the style and method of candidates' answers, and shall give credit for excellence in these respects.

-Duties of Assessors 11.
-The Assessors shall propose questions in the parts of the subjects assigned to them by the Examiners, shall look over the answers of the candidates to those questions, and shall report thereon to the Examiners.
+11. The Assessors shall propose questions in the parts of the subjects assigned to them by the Duties of Examiners, shall look over the answers of the candidates to those questions, and shall report thereon to the Examiners.
 The Assessors may be required to assist the Examiners in setting and conducting every oral and practical examination.
 The Assessors may be summoned to meetings of the Examiners for the purpose of consultation and advice, but shall not be entitled to vote.